restoration of the historic Superintendent's House & construction of a new Community programming space in Patterson Park

 With a team of people encompassing the Friends of Patterson Park Board and staff, Baltimore City Recreation and Parks, and our newly established Capital Projects Advisory Committee, we are continuing to plan in a thoughtful and thorough way.
 In the months of November and December 2018, we will be presenting the project to community organizations and interested neighbors and other stakeholders surrounding the park to seek input.

-Potential ground-breaking on the first construction phase of the project will be May 2019.
-More information on the schedule will be available later this fall.
+Potential ground-breaking on the first construction phase of the project will be June 2019.